swiftlang/swift-evolution/proposals/0400-init-accessors.md

 ## Alternatives considered

+### Syntax for "initializes" and "accesses"

-A previous version of this proposal specified init accessor effects in the parameter list using special labels:
+A number of different syntaxes have been considered for specifying the set of stored properties that are initialized or accessed by a property that has an `init` accessor.
+The original pitch specified them in the parameter list using special labels:

 ```swift
 struct S {